Welcome to the NHK! – Anime or manga? Yawn

 Can manga ever be compared with anime?
 Can the personal experiences and emotions felt reading a “comic” be judged against sitting through a TV series?
 Clearly not – film is by and large a passive journey, a voyeuristic indulgence, but reading invites imagination, essentially the reader will often find himself at the centre of that story, able to invent and fill in gaps for himself.
 Given this tight personal attachment, a film can never be compared with or subsequently become superior to its written source material and it’s unfair for the so called fans to expect their personal standards – inevitably set as high as possible – to be met by another mere individual.
 Welcome to the NHK! was not directed by god, so it’s not tailored to your imagination, but it’s a fine, thought provoking and entertaining watch.
 Enjoy it, anime fans!

-13 replies on “Welcome to the NHK! – Anime or manga?
+13 responses to “Welcome to the NHK! – Anime or manga?
 Yawn”

 I have never read the manga but so far I have been loving the anime series and I’m glad to see this blog, it makes me feel a little better when reading constant comparisons with the manga.